Artea-Station/Artea-Station-Server/README.md

 This is Nosha Industry's fork of TG created in byond.

-Unlisted community for now until the requisite systems for moderation are put in place.
+Unlisted community for now until the requisite systems for a fun and playable round that isn't just vanilla TG are implemented.

 Space Station 13 is a paranoia-laden round-based roleplaying game set against the backdrop of a nonsensical, metal death trap masquerading as a space station, with charming spritework designed to represent the sci-fi setting and its dangerous undertones.
 Have fun, and survive!